-2.2.5 Increase/Decrease in Net Assets Attributable to Unitholders
+2.2.5 Increase/(Decrease) in Net Assets Attributable to Unitholders

 Income not distributed is included in net assets attributable to unitholders.
-Movements in net assets attributable to unitholders are recognised in profit or loss as finance costs.

 2.3 Statement of Financial Position

 2.3.1 Financial Instruments

 The Fund's principal financial assets comprise investments in trading securities and cash at bank.
 The main purpose of these financial instruments is to generate a return on the investment made by Unitholders.
 The Funds's principal financial liabilities comprise amounts attributable to unitholders, which are the amounts owed to unitholders of the Fund.
 The Fund also has various other financial instruments such as receivables and payables which arise directly from its operations.